fusheng1990/CarND-LaneLines-P1/writeup_template.md

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale,

-then I select the rigon of interest by vectors.
+then I select the rigon of interest by vectors. the region is a trapezoid, which shows in the picture.

 ![Screenshot](./examples/reigon_of_interest.jpg)

-gaussian smoothing, edge detection, find the reigon of interest.
+Thirdly, I smooth the picture by gaussian, detect edges, mask reigon of interest.

+Fourthly, Transfer the lines to the hough coordinate.
+And separate right and left lines by positive and negative slops.

+Next, I find the line endpoints, then extend the lines by a specific length,

 Thirdly, I colored the reigon with canny fuction.
 Fourthly, I drawed the hough lines and separate the right and left lines by line slops.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...